Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

+in the negative-helicity case.
+The formalism is compatible with the possibility to introduce further independent parameters for each additional fermion in the theory (so that, e.g., protons would have different values of $\eta_+$ and $\eta_-$ with respect to the ones of electrons).
+And there is no constraint on the relation between $\eta_+$ and $\eta_-$, but the consistency of the framework requires~\cite{tedAP} that for particle-antiparticle pairs the deformation should have opposite sign on opposite helicities, so that, for example, $\eta_+^{\mathrm{(electron)}} = - \eta_-^{\mathrm{(positron)}}$ and $\eta_-^{\mathrm{(electron)}} = - \eta_+^{\mathrm{(positron)}}$.

-In the following I will refer to this test theory as the ``FTV0 test theory", where ''FT" reflects its adoption of a ''low-energy effective Field Theory" description, ''V" reflects its ''Lorentz-symmetry Violation" content, and ''0" reflects the ''minimalistic" assumption of ''universality for spin-$1/2$ particles".
+In some investigations one might prefer to look at particularly meaningful portions of this large parameter space.
+For example, one might consider~\cite{newjourn} the possibility that the deformation for all spin-$1/2$ particles be characterized by only two parameters, the same two parameters for all particle-antiparticle pairs (leaving open however some possible sign ambiguities to accommodate the possibility to choose between, for example, $\eta_+^{\mathrm{(muon)}} = \eta_+^{\mathrm{(electron)}} = - \eta_-^{\mathrm{(positron)}}$ and $\eta_+^{\mathrm{(muon)}} = \eta_+^{\mathrm{(positron)}} = -\eta_-^{\mathrm{(electron)}} $).
+In the following I will refer to this test theory as the ``FTV0 test theory'', where ``FT'' reflects its adoption of a ``low-energy effective Field Theory'' description, ``V'' reflects its ``Lorentz-symmetry Violation'' content, and ``0'' reflects the ``minimalistic'' assumption of ``universality for spin-$1/2$ particles''.